Constraints from Gamma-ray Burst Phenomenology on the Hypothesis of Quark Star as the central engines of Gamma-ray Bursts: Hybrid stars constructed by NJL model

 \section{Hybrid stars constructed by NJL model}

 In the framework of NJL model, the thermodynamic potential density is given by,

-where $\Omega_e$ is the thermodynamic potential of ultrarelativistic electrons; $\Omega_{\rm Vac}$ is contribution from the vacuum at $T=\mu=0$; $\Omega_{\rm diquark,\Delta}$, $2 G_S \sum_{\alpha=1}^{3} \sigma_\alpha^2 \nonumber$ and $4 K \sigma_u \sigma_d \sigma_s$ denote the contributions from diquark condensates, quark-antiquark condensates and the `t Hooft interaction, respectively; the last term denotes the summation of thermodynamic potential of all (quasi-)particles.
-In real QCD the ultraviolet modes decouple because of asymptotic freedom, but in the NJL model this feature is added by hand, through a UV momentum cutoff $\Lambda$ in the momentum ($\fettu{k}$) integrals.
+where $\Omega_e$ is the thermodynamic potential of ultrarelativistic electrons; $\Omega_{\rm Vac}$ is contribution from the vacuum at $T=\mu=0$, where $T$ is the temperature and the unit is MeV with the Boltzmann constant $k_{\rm B}=1$ in natural units; $\Omega_{\rm diquark,\Delta}$, $2 G_S \sum_{\alpha=1}^{3} \sigma_\alpha^2 \nonumber$ and $4 K \sigma_u \sigma_d \sigma_s$ denote the contributions from diquark condensates, quark-antiquark condensates and the `t Hooft interaction, respectively; the last term denotes the summation of thermodynamic potential of all (quasi-)particles.
+In real QCD the ultraviolet modes decouple because of asymptotic freedom, but in the NJL model this feature is added by hand, through a UV momentum cutoff $\Lambda$ in the momentum ($\fettu{k}$) integrals. $S^{-1}$ is the inverse full quark propagator in the Nambu-Gorkov representation (e.g. see the details in \cite{2005PhR...407..205B,2005PhRvD..72f5020B,2005PhRvD..72c4004R}).

 As concluded in previous works~\citep[e.g.,][]{2005PhR...407..205B, 2024ApJ...966....3Y,2024arXiv240915811S}, the NJL model does not support the idea of absolutely stable quark matter if one must keep the vacuum properties of the model at least qualitatively unchanged.
 The bag constant is determined to be $B^{1/4}=218$ MeV ($B=292$ MeV fm$^{-3}$) with parameters in \cite{1996PhRvC..53..410R} in the NJL model and $E/A$ always greater than 930 MeV.
 Therefore, a hybrid configuration with a quark core is predicted.